 Each office has different guidelines.
 Whether you are an experienced politician or just getting started, you and your team will need to follow any compliance rules.
 Contact your local board of elections for more information on how to get on the ballot.

 Almost every campaign is going to require money to be spent on advertising, staff, and other expenses.
-The first step to running for office is to have a campaign bank account.
+The first step to running for office is to have a dedicated campaign bank account.
 This account will allow you to take in money through donations and spend money during the campaign period.

 You’ll need to put together a campaign team